Metaswitch/clearwater-readthedocs/docs/Manual_Install.md

      </InitialFilterCriteria>
    </DefaultIFCsSet>

-The iFC an an iFC, in XML format.
+The iFC is an iFC, in XML format.

-To change the Default iFC configuration, edit this fle on any Sprout node, then upload it to the shared configuration database by running `sudo cw-upload_default_ifcs`.
+To change the Default iFC configuration, edit this file on any Sprout node, then upload it to the shared configuration database by running `sudo cw-upload_default_ifcs`.